plukethep/TRACER/README.md

 TRACER is a code base for cleaning and analysing the [DfE's National Pupil Database](https://www.gov.uk/government/collections/national-pupil-database) (NPD).
 It is written entirely in R.

 The code base will currently allow you to:
- - import KS4 and KS5 data for 2011-17.
+ - import KS4 and KS5 data for 2011-17,
  - import data on Ethnicity (Maj|Min), Pupil Premium, IDACI, Gender, Provider Descriptions, EAL flag, SEN flag,
- - match data between years to complete missing values (e.g. fields missing in KS5 that are present in KS4).
+ - match data between years to complete missing values (e.g. fields missing in KS5 that are present in KS4),
- - produce standard tables to represent uptake of subjects based on any given criteria.
+ - produce standard tables to represent uptake of subjects based on any given criteria,
- - automatically anonymise datasets.
+ - automatically anonymise output tables,
- - a range of graphs and maps to represent provision and outcomes based on given criteria.
+ - ouput a range of graphs and maps to represent provision and outcomes based on given criteria.

 ## Installation